Extended Examples: Capital Punishment

 - There is (or ought to be) a "fair process" determining what the proper punishment is.
 Such process does not exist in so far as revenge is considered.

-THREE GENERAL POSITIONS REGARDING CP
+THREE POSITIONS REGARDING CP

 - (AR) Absolute (Extreme) Rejectionism: No matter what, CP is not (and cannot be) justified.
 (An analogous view in the domain of "Just War Theory" is an absolute pacifism imp-lying that no war, not even a defensive one, is ever justified.)